frost

 • For J.R.R.
 Tolkien, Middle-earth was England.
 And although the recent film versions of his works were photographed in far-away New Zealand, the author of the books took much of his inspiration from his own country.
 Tolkien spent almost his entire life in Britain and loved the countryside, history and traditions that he transformed into a modern mythology.
 The endeavor of our unique tour is to uncover the springs of Tolkien’s inspiration and investigate the significance of his literary achievement as we travel through his England.

-Our sojourn begins in picturesque seaside village of Robin Hood’s Bay.
-Not far from here, in the nearby town of Whitby, Tolkien once passed a summer holiday and sketched the haunting ruins of Whitby Abbey, perched high upon the cliffs overlooking the town.
-We visit these ruins following an invigorating hike along the coastal route from Robin Hood’s Bay, and, as we explore the imposing, historic structure, we begin to see why ruins were so important to Tolkien and how he incorporated them into his work.
+Our sojourn begins in picturesque seaside village of Whitby in North Yorkshire.
+It was here that Tolkien once passed a summer holiday and spent hours sketching the haunting ruins of Whitby Abbey, perched high upon the cliffs overlooking the town.
+We visit these ruins, exploring the imposing, historic structure, as we begin to undertand why ruins were so important to Tolkien and how he incorporated them into his works.

 Before he became a professor at Oxford, Tolkien taught at the University of Leeds and often took walking journeys across the evocative landscape of the nearby North Yorkshire Moors.
 We too travel that same landscape, passing the morning with a pleasant ride on the North Yorkshire Moors Railway, a heritage steam train, to the charming market town of Pickering.
 Continuing our journey by motor coach, we stop in the town of Harrogate Spa to visit the hospital where Tolkien convalesced following a life-threatening case of trench fever which he contracted during World War I.